-Since the rollout of Google Panda in February, website owners have been left scratching their heads.
+Since the rollout of Google’s most recent set of changes, website owners have been left scratching their heads.
 The old rules of SEO have certainly changed, but if you’ve been using your website for the right reasons, the rules may have changed in your favor.

 Think of it this way.
 With each search update, Google is attempting to mimic the real world of business.
 Quality businesses generate buzz because they provide superior products and valuable services for their customers.
 Businesses without a history of outstanding products or support go unnoticed until they “pay their dues.”
 Every business has to prove itself.
 That’s not the way it used to be back in the early days of search.

 Remember when Google search results were full of low quality sites?
 If you conducted a search on “how to save money on car insurance,” for example, hits often included sites filled with spam and poorly written articles or stories plagiarized from higher-quality outlets.
 Finding quality information meant hunting through a sea of AdSense and affiliate sites before finding useful information.